 Today I am going to review the Audiocast M5 wifi receiver from a company called iEast a company that has pioneered the wireless audio industry with the development of iEast AudioCast, a wireless audio adapter that centralizes all music libraries into a wi-fi connected wireless multi-room sound system.
 The receiver costs about $39.99 USD and comes with Free shipping if bought on Amazon, so that’s all you will pay.
 So not bad for the price but how does it perform?
 That’s what this review intends to show you, so read on….

 The iEast Audiocast M5 is a wireless audio adapter that centralizes music libraries, turning speakers, soundbars, and home theaters into wireless hi-fi multi-room sound systems connected to home wi-fi networks.
 Users will only need an aux-in or TOSlink connection to use the system, and no new equipment is necessary.
-By combining both digital and physical components, the iEast M5 delivers two core elements: the iEast App and the iEast AudioCast.
+By combining both digital and physical components, the iEast M5 delivers two core elements: the iEast App on the Apple and Google Play Store and the iEast AudioCast.

 The packaging, is a black box which shows the receiver up close on the front and with specifications and features for retail purpose The receiver does have an identifying mark on it which is “Audiocast” no mention of the iEast or ANEWKODI logo.
 This product indeed lives up to the unique design and concept that Hapurs envisioned in my opinion…